danlopez/danlopez/content/about-me.md

 ---
 <!-- <img src="/img/dan.png" align="left" hspace="10" />  -->

 I've spent the past 10 years leading engineering teams at startups and in the public sector.
-When I'm writing code, it's usually infrastructure - reusable terraform modules, CI / CD pipelines, and other things that can help my teams ship product faster.
+When I'm writing code, it's usually infrastructure - reusable terraform modules, CI / CD pipelines, and other things that can help my teams ship product faster and improve our infrastructure.

 I'm a product focused engineer - I have strong opinions and love talking to users about ways to make products work better for them.
 While I have spent years working across the stack, these days I do just about anything to avoid writing any CSS.

 I've spent the last ~12 years living in Philadelphia, PA.
-When I'm not working, I like to play board games, get outside to run and hike, explore Philly's great restaurant scene...
+When I'm not working, I like to play board games, get outside to run and hike, explore Philly's great restaurant scene.

-### My Work
+### Resume
 #### Director of Software Engineering
 *City of Philadelphia, 2019 - present*

 I've spent the past two+ years working in local government as the City of Philadelphia's Director of Software Engineering.
 During that time, I've focused on how to bring **cloud-native**, agile practices to City technologies.
-I've grown my team threefold and successfully delivered on a number of major projects and initiatives, ranging from launching [The Lead and Healhty Homes Site](https://leadcertification.phila.gov), developing a resident-facing single sign on platform, migrating all of my team's applications into our cloud environments and much more.
+I've grown my team threefold and successfully delivered on a number of major projects and initiatives, ranging from launching [The Lead and Healthy Homes Site](https://leadcertification.phila.gov), developing a resident-facing single sign on platform, migrating all of my team's applications into our cloud environments and much more.

 I'm incredibly proud of my team's work on **equity and access**.
 Since I've joined, we've written citywide policies for web accessibility, made language access (and native translations) a core component of phila.gov and a variety of other applications and more.
 On top of that, I've worked with my colleague Sara Hall to build an internal apprenticeship program to improve diversity within our technology positions.